Second Career Program

 How You Can Qualify for Second Career

-If you are receiving Employment Insurance (EI), or have in the past, you can still apply.
+If you are receiving Employment Insurance (EI), or have in the past, you can still apply for Second Career.

-When preparing your application, you also have to show:
+When preparing your application, you also must show:

-When you apply to Second Career, you have to show the costs to be covered during training.
 You may have to pay part of these costs yourself.
-The amount you’ll have to pay is based on several things, starting with your gross (before tax) household income.
+The amount you will have to pay is based on several things, starting with your gross (before tax) household income.

-*Please be advised that you cannot start your training prior to being approved, as doing so will render you ineligible for Second Career.
+*Please be advised that you cannot start your training prior to being approved, as doing so will disqualify you from the Second Career program.

 Second Career Manufacturing Sector Initiative